RICKA Main Page

 41° 43.867' N 71° 33.92' W Google Maps

 The first part of this paddle takes you through the winding marshy pond created by the Hope Dam.
-When you get to the end, stay off the Scituate Reservoir dam (posted) amd paddle back to the put in.
 Very cold and clean water coming from the bottom of the Scituate Reservoir.

 Driving Landmarks: From Route 116 north or south turn onto Hope Furnace Road at the general store in Hope.
 200 feet down Hope Furnace Road look for a dirt drive leading to the access site.